TBATS On the Go

-The Boobay and Tekla Show (also known as TBATS: Tawa Is Life) is a Philippine television comedy talk show broadcast by YouTube and GMA Network.
+TBATS On the Go (also known as The Boobay and Tekla Show and TBATS: Tawa Is Life) is a Philippine television comedy talk show broadcast by YouTube and GMA Network.
 The show premiered as a streaming television show on YouTube on March 1, 2018.
 Directed by Rico Gutierrez and Frasco Mortiz, it is hosted by Boobay and Super Tekla.
 It premiered on terrestrial television on January 27, 2019 on the network's Sunday Grande sa Gabi line up.

 The show is streaming online on YouTube.